googleapis/google-auth-library-nodejs/README.md

 - [Google Compute](#compute) - Directly use a service account on Google Cloud Platform.
 Useful for server->server or server->API communication.

 ## Application Default Credentials
-This library provides an implementation of [Application Default Credentials][] for Node.js.
-The [Application Default Credentials][] provide a simple way to get authorization credentials for use in calling Google APIs.
+This library provides an implementation of [Application Default Credentials](https://cloud.google.com/docs/authentication/getting-started)for Node.js.
+The [Application Default Credentials](https://cloud.google.com/docs/authentication/getting-started) provide a simple way to get authorization credentials for use in calling Google APIs.

 They are best suited for cases when the call needs to have the same identity and authorization level for the application independent of the user.
 This is the recommended approach to authorize calls to Cloud APIs, particularly when you're building an application that uses Google Cloud Platform.

 #### Download your Service Account Credentials JSON file

 To use Application Default Credentials, You first need to download a set of JSON credentials for your project.
-Go to **APIs & Auth** > **Credentials** in the [Google Developers Console][devconsole] and select **Service account** from the **Add credentials** dropdown.
+Go to **APIs & Auth** > **Credentials** in the [Google Developers Console](https://console.cloud.google.com/) and select **Service account** from the **Add credentials** dropdown.

 > This file is your *only copy* of these credentials.
 It should never be
 > committed with your source code, and should be stored securely.